VBTI-development/onedl-mmdeploy/docs/en/04-supported-codebases/mmrotate.md

 ______________________________________________________________________

 [MMRotate](https://github.com/vbti-development/onedl-mmrotate) is an open-source toolbox for rotated object detection based on PyTorch.
-It is a part of the [OpenMMLab](https://openmmlab.com/) project.
+It is a part of the [OneDL Lab](https://github.com/vbti-development) project.

 ## Installation